 You are at work dreaming about your next getaway, we're out here in the desert blowing bubbles.
 What are you waiting for?
 Book today at basecampterlingua.com #spacecampterlingua #spaceforce #airbnb #vrbo #cometothedesert #bigbendnationalpark #visitbigbend #visitterlingua @airbnb @ig.texas.lovers.gram @cntraveler @dwell @travelandleisure @travelbloggeres #travel #naturw @stargazingclub #stargazing #travelblogger

 Erected in December, the lodging attraction features 225-square-foot inflated spheres complete with a queen-sized bed, full bathroom, coffee station, mini-fridge, and a small indoor seating area.
 Right outside you’ll find an additional outdoor shower and a seating area complete with a fire pit.

-The inflatable hotel is the innovation of French company, Bubbletree, who have hosted parties and even weddings in their bubble rooms.
+The inflatable hotel is the innovation of a French company, Bubbletree, who has hosted parties and even weddings in their bubble rooms.
 Basecamp Terlingua operations manager Heidi Bertels shares that these rooms are the first of its kind in the United States.

 The bubbles are currently booked every weekend through May, however, weekdays are still available as well as Summer weekends.
 The bubbles rent for $189 a night, with children under 12 staying free.

 This post was originally published on January 3, 2019.